alexcano98/TERA-routing-HOTI-2025-reproducibility/README.md

 ## 📄 Citation

-If you use TERA in your work, please cite:
+If you use TERA in your work, please cite (TODO):

 ```bibtex
 @inproceedings{